-Entering its third year the CLA Rural Business Conference goes from strength to strength, providing the platform to talk about how landowning businesses are shaping our rural economy.
-This unique event brings together the strongest and sharpest of the rural landowning community with policy experts, politicians and the media set to talk about the major issues.
+The CLA Rural Business Conference 2018 was a huge success, providing a platform for over 500 farmers and rural businesses to talk about how landowning businesses are shaping our rural economy.
+This unique event brought together inspirational rural landowners with policy experts, politicians and the media to talk about the major issues.

 29 November 2018 - The QEII Centre, Westminster

-This year’s theme of inspiring investors will showcase how integral landowners are, not just to the economy, but to the places where they live and work.
-You will hear from inspirational rural business leaders who will share their experiences with you.
+This year’s theme of inspiring investors showcased how integral landowners are, not just to the economy, but to the places where they live and work.
+Delegates heard from inspirational rural business leaders who shared their experiences including successes and challenges.

-We are delighted to announce that Michael Gove, Secretary of State for Environment, Food and Rural Affairs, will be our keynote speaker on 29 November at the QEII Centre in London.
+Michael Gove, Secretary of State for Environment, Food and Rural Affairs, addressed delegates at the Rural Business Conference on 29 November at the QEII Centre in London.

 Investing in Places

 A link to place runs through the identity and motivation of so many rural businesses, from small farms to large estates.
-In 2018 the Rural Business Conference will hear from three examples of businesses that are making successful investments in communities.
+In 2018 the Rural Business Conference heard from three examples of businesses that are making successful investments in communities.
 These are:

 (left to right)